 - 1 tablespoon water

 - Preheat oven to 375˚.
-Grease baking sheet or line with parchment paper and sprinkle with extra oatmeal.
+Line a rimmed baking sheet with parchment paper and sprinkle with a little extra oatmeal.

-- In large bowl mix the flours, sugar, baking powder, soda, oatmeal and salt.
-In smaller bowl, whisk together eggs, buttermilk and butter (if using honey versus brown sugar, mix it with the wet ingredients).
-Add the wet to the dry and stir with wooden spoon until moistened.
+- In a large bowl mix the flours, sugar, baking powder, soda, oatmeal, and salt.
+In a smaller bowl, whisk together eggs, buttermilk, and butter (if using honey versus brown sugar, mix it with the wet ingredients).
+Add the wet to the dry and stir with a wooden spoon until moistened.

-- Add extra flour as needed and knead for 5 turns (right in the bowl, just to bring it all together in a nice mass) then shape dough into 2 or 3 round loaves using more flour as necessary, and place on baking sheet.
+- Add extra flour as needed and knead for 5 turns (right in the bowl, just to bring it all together in a dough mass) then shape dough into 2 or 3 round loaves using more flour as necessary, and place on a rimmed baking sheet .
 Cut the sign of the cross on top of each loaf with a sharp and/or serrated knife.
 Bake until brown and crusty, 45-50 minutes.

-- You will know it’s ready when you thump the bottom of the load, it should have a hollow sound.
+- You will know it’s ready when you thump the bottom of the load, it should have a hollow sound and/or registers 200 degrees on a digital instant read thermometer .
 Let cool for a bit on a wire rack, then serve with some Irish butter and Irish cheese, or your favorite jam.

 - If you want to make a REALLY beautiful Irish Soda Bread loaf, brush the top with the egg mixture and sprinkle with some more oats, then cut the cross in the loaf.

-- *If you have white whole wheat flour, you can use 4 cups of that instead of the other two.
+- *If you have white whole wheat flour or whole wheat pastry flour, you can use 4 cups of either of those instead of the combination.
 It’s one of my favorite flours, all the fiber and nutrition of whole wheat, but a much milder taste.
 I use it for everything!
 Cookies too!